phreaknik/coldnoise.net/content/posts/c-macro-patterns/index.md

 }
 ```

-## 2. Register Field Manipulation
+### 2. Register Field Manipulation

 Hardware register programming is error-prone when done manually.
-I prefer to
+I prefer
-define a set of get/set macros to encapsulate all of the bit manipulation
+defining a set of get/set macros to encapsulate all of the bit manipulation
 necessary to access registers and their fields.
 Then, using the datasheet as a
 reference, I define register values as well as _MASK and _SHIFT values needed
 by the get/set macros.

 First, define get/set macros.
-These encapsulate the bit-shifting and masking
+These encapsulate the bit manipulation logic:
-logic:
 ```rust
 // Get the bits of the specified field within the specified register, from
 // reg_val read from the device